taig/babel/README.md

 ### Data classes

 - `Locale`, `Language`, `Country`
 Basic data classes in the fashion of `java.util.Locale`.
-It is possible to convert between `java.util.Locale` and `io.taig.babel.Locale`.
+It is possible to convert between `java.util.Locale` and `net.slozzer.babel.Locale`.
 - `Text`, `Quantity`
 `Text` holds the actual `String` value of a translation as well as a `Map` of `Quantity` to describe plural forms
 - `Segments`, `Path`